ssi-wtf/.github/profile/README.md

 ## SSI WTF
-Trying to explain self sovereign identity in the most transparent way possible aiming to make it understandeable for everybody.
+Trying to explain self sovereign identity in the most transparent way possible aiming to make it understandable for everybody.

 **Here are some ideas to get you started:**